NickyViNi/ViNiInvest/designDocs/feature_list.md

 * Users should be able to view their portfolio.
 * Users should be able to create a new portfolio.
 * Users should be able to update their portfolio (add fake money).
-* Users should be able to delete their portfolio (selling stocks).
+* Users should be able to delete their portfolio (selling all stocks).

 ## 3. Stock Details